Doctor insights on:

 - Castor oil for varicose veins

-- Varicose veins on legs
+- Varicose veins help

-- Does fish oil help underarm sweating?
+- Does fish oil help with anemia?

-- Does fish oil help fix an svt arrhythmia?
+- Does fish oil help constipation?

 - Leg exercises for varicose veins